-† In ancient near eastern myths, there were stories of magical plants that could give life, a "fountain of youth" idea.
-The Bible makes clear that life comes from God; but God put a "tree of life" in the middle of the garden, which apparently would empower physical life.
+† In ancient near eastern myths, there were stories of magical plants that could give life, kind of a "fountain of youth" idea.
+The Bible makes clear that life comes from God; but God put a "tree of life" in the middle of the garden, which apparently would empower physical life [3.22-24].

 - Did this tree preserve physical life so long as one ate of it, or provide for eternal physical life on Earth?
-I don't know, though I suspect it was more about preservation.
-Losing access to the tree is not what caused death, even if eating of it could have prevented death. - † "The knowledge of good and evil" is an Old Testament idiom, referring to formulating a judicial decision.
-This tree would awaken in people the desire and ability to make their own moral choices, rather than relying on God's revelation for what they should do. - That does not sound so bad, but that decision about what was right to do was God's prerogative.
-People were to trust God's decisions, not autonomously make their own moral choices.
-The only moral choice God had given Adam was whether to obey or rebel; if Adam rebelled by eating this fruit, he would be seeking to act as a god himself. - This rebellion would not necessarily lead to immediate death, but it would lead to certain death, both physically and spiritually.
+I don't know!
+Losing access to the tree is not what caused death, even if eating of it could have prevented death. - † "The knowledge of good and evil" is idiom in the Old Testament, referring to formulating a judicial decision.
+This tree would awaken in people the desire and ability to decide what they should do. - That, however, was God's prerogative; people were to trust God's decisions, not autonomously make their own moral choices.
+The only moral choice God had given Adam was whether to obey or rebel; if people rebelled by eating this fruit, they would be seeking to act as gods themselves. - This rebellion would not necessarily lead to immediate death, but it would lead to certain death, both physically and spiritually.
 The phrase "you will surely die" in the Old Testament implies God will bring death upon you.